 The total number of people who use YouTube – 1,300,000,000.
 300 hours of video are uploaded to YouTube every minute!
 Almost 5 billion videos are watched on YouTube every single day.
-(Source)
+(Source) Included in those numbers are a growing number of farmers on YouTube sharing their daily lives growing food.

 Video is by far the top format for consuming content online today.
 YouTube has long been a mainstay in this medium.
-However, the power of video has been reinforced with the dedication of resources placed into live video by Facebook, Instagram and Twitter (Periscope).
+However, the power of video has been reinforced with the dedication of resources placed into live video by Facebook, Instagram, and Twitter (Periscope).

 Cody is a vlogging cow veterinarian from Alberta.
 His fun, creative and entertaining videos give us insight into the daily life of health care in the cattle business.
 Cody’s Facebook is a great supplement to his story.